Rodeffs/BG3_Builds/completed_runs.md

 Should try:

 - Oath of Devotion or Oath of the Ancients (played the other ones) Paladin
-- Wild Magic Sorcerer
+- Mephistopheles Tiefling, Wild Magic Sorcerer
-- Gold Dwarf, Wildheart Barbarian (Attacker variant)
+- Gold Dwarf or Half-Orc, Wildheart Barbarian (Attacker variant)